Monday, 31 August 2015

 METHOD :

-Transfer to a wide-mouthed bowl.
+Blend the mixture taken in a blender, transfer to a bowl.
 Add the refined flour, rice flour, powdered milk and cardamom powder.

 Serve chilled always, otherwise they tend to get soft and break.
 We are not cooking it.... hence they will not get sticky and tighten.
 There is no compromise with taste though.